-You should prepare an electronic copy of your source code and Makefile (do not submit compiled binaries) archived as a .tar.gz file that expands into a directory named after your 7-digit matriculation number followed by "-submission1".
+You must submit an electronic copy of web-server.c and Makefile (do not include any other files) archived as a .tar.gz file that expands into a directory named after your 7-digit matriculation number (note: not your 7-digit matriculation number followed by the first letter of your name) followed by "-submission1".
 For example, if your matriculation number is 0301234, your archive should expand to create a directory "0301234-submission1" with your files inside.
 You can create the archive using a command such as: